elielvipata/kash_public/README.md

 kash - Kilembo Shell, my implementation of an interface between the user and operating system kernel for linux machines based on the Bourne Shell (sh) and csh with a few extra features.

+#### The project source code is proprietary and this repo serves to demonstrate functionality

 ### Functionality
 The following are the basic things it can do, I'll be adding more features as time goes on.